What is the Shettles Method?

 - Be slower than the Y-chromosome carrying sperm

-According to Shettles, you can time intercourse and choose a sexual position that favors conception of your preferred sex, and influence the reproductive environment to increase the likelihood of conceiving your preferred sex.
+According to Shettles, you can time intercourse and choose a sexual position that favors the conception of your preferred sex, and influence the reproductive environment to increase the likelihood of conceiving your preferred sex.

 The babyMed Gender-Choosing Calendar also helps you interactively plan for the right gender.